 Knee injuries are the most common injury.
 Another study from 2005 found that injury to the knees accounts for 33% of all snow sports injuries.
 This number appears to have risen since then.

-But skiers are twice as likely to do damage to their knees than snowboarders.
+But skiers are twice as likely to do damage than snowboarders.
 Snowboarders are four times more likely to damage their wrists, however.

 And as injuries have decreased worldwide, the number of injuries to the knee joint in snow sports participants has changed little (Paletta & Warren, 1994)